tame12/compactor-management-system/README.md

 # How to Start App on Local Machine
+0. Put a copy of the .env file in the root directory
 1. Open new Terminal and run `npm install`.
 2. In the same terminal run `npm run serve` this will setup API connection with MongoDB.
 3. Create a new terminal and cd into the frontend folder.